qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 Authorities Editor GUI
 ----------------------
-A GUI used to manage only authoritiesis managed by the class `QgsAuthAuthoritiesEditor <http://www2.qgis.org/api/classQgsAuthAuthoritiesEditor.html>`_
+A GUI used to manage only authorities is managed by the class `QgsAuthAuthoritiesEditor <http://www2.qgis.org/api/classQgsAuthAuthoritiesEditor.html>`_

 .. figure:: /static/pyqgis_developer_cookbook/QgsAuthAuthoritiesEditor.png
    :align: center